goreleaser/goreleaser/www/docs/customization/fury.md

     skip: "{{gt .Patch 0}}"

     # Environment variable name to get the push token from.
-    # You might want to change it if you have multiple fury configurations for
+    # You might want to change it if you have multiple Fury configurations for
     # some reason.
     #
     # Default: 'FURY_TOKEN'.